Matt-Hurd/speedrun-routing-tool/README.md

 ## License

-Speedrun Routing Tool is released under the GNU GPLv3 License.
+Totum is released under the GNU GPLv3 License.
 See the [LICENSE](LICENSE) file for more details.